 If your arms are complete, a regular-width lace sleeve or a sheer sleeve may be too tight, so a great option is a dress with mid-length full sleeves.

-Here’s a great way to cover up and looks stylish.
+Here’s a great way to cover up and look stylish.
 Many sleeveless dresses come with a matching jacket to cover the arms.
 Take a look at these two dresses.
 Whether you like your arms covered at all times or want to cover up for the church, these evening sheath dresses with lace jackets are an attractive option.

 7. Caped Dress

-These dresses are new and interesting.
+These dresses are new and exciting.
 Dramatic types love them.
-The unique chiffon overlay creates floaty, full sleeves to camouflage wide arms and gives you a very ethereal look.
-This style would be a good option if you want semi arm coverage, or if you just like the fashion-forward feel of a glamorous cape.
+The unique chiffon overlay creates floaty, full sleeves to camouflage wide arms, giving you an ethereal look.
+This style will be a good option if you want semi-arm coverage or a charming cape’s fashion-forward feel.